amvro23/adsorption/README.md

        67.25473634, 67.266584  ])
 ```
 ## Arrhenius

 After finding the best kinetic model, the equation is applied to the data obtained at 3 to 4 different temperatures (at least) in order to create the following object.
 In this example Bangham model was the best to describe the process of CO2 adsorption.
   ```Python
 arrh = ModifiedArrhenius()
 ```
-Set inlet values for modified Arrhenius.
+Set inlet values for modified Arrhenius equation.
 Optional parameter x represents the temperatures in which adsorption tests were performed and y represents the k value of the best kinetic model at the corresponding temperatures.
   ```Python
 arrh.set_inlet()
 ```